2015 Complete Track & Field Clinic

 (Featured Clinician) Coach Saretsky led Harvard men’s cross country to 1st NCAA appearance since 1979 and coached the top American finisher, 3rd place performer Korolev.
 He was named 2013 Northeast Women’s Indoor Head Coach of the Year for guiding Harvard women’s team to their first indoor conference championship since 2000 and the men’s team to their highest finish (3rd) and most points since 1985.
 Additionally, under Saretsky, Harvard has had 19 All-America performances, 28 NCAA qualifiers, 90 NCAA regional qualifiers, eight individual ECAC/IC4A titles, 68 Heptagonal champions, 65 school records and over 350 marks added to the program’s top-10 list.
 He has also coached ten individual NCAA Cross Country Championship qualifiers and helped guide the 2012 women’s cross country team to Nationals for the first time since 1983.

-(Featured Clinician) Coach Waldron enters Storrs with a vast amount of experience as he most recently served as a volunteer assistant at Harvard where he worked with the men's distance runners.
+(Featured Clinician) Prior to Davidson, Waldron served as a volunteer assistant at Harvard where he worked with the men's distance runners.
 Prior to working with the Crimson, Waldron served at the assistant track and field coach and cross country coordinator at Northeastern from 2006-12.
 At Northeastern, Waldron saw 18 school records fall in the distance events and helped six individuals to CAA titles from 2010-12.
 He helped Northeastern to its highest-ever finish in the conference and mentored Eric Jenkins, who posted a pair of sub-four minute mile times and was the only freshman to qualify for the NCAA final in the 1,500 in 2011.
 Prior to his time at Northeastern, Waldron served as the head cross country and track and field coach at nearby Cambridge Rindge and Latin from 2004-06.
 He oversaw the entire boys team and led them to eight Greater Boston League championships.

 Matt Ellis (Primal Athletic Training Center)